CAR Newsletter - August 2023

 State agencies are encouraged to review and handle employee overpayments as soon as possible so the adjustment can be recorded in the quarter in which the overpayment occurred.
 Overpayments not reported to the retirement systems in a timely manner may result in less than a full recovery of funds for the agency and may cause employee retirement calculations to be incorrect.
 Overpayments may be due to incorrect hours paid, wage amounts or benefit allowance payments.

-When submitting Form 94P, please do not provide copies of personal checks.
+When submitting the Form 94P, please do not provide copies of personal checks.
 The form allows the agency to enter the amount recovered.
 Additional backup data is not required.
-Please submit the form using the employee ID and do not use the employee's Social Security number.
+Please submit the form using the employee ID and do not use the employee's SSN.

-If an agency has questions, needs assistance or would like the form reviewed prior to requesting the overpayment from the employee, please email email@example.com.
-The final form should be submitted once the agency has recovered the overpaid amount.
+If an agency has questions, needs assistance or would like the form reviewed prior to requesting the overpayment from the employee, email firstname.lastname@example.org.
+The final form is to be submitted to us only after the agency has recovered the overpaid amount.

-Employee Name and Social Security Number Entries in HCM
+Employee Name and Social Security Number (SSN) Entries in Workday

-When entering a new employee’s name and SSN or updating a current employee’s name, please verify the information is entered exactly as it appears on the employee’s Social Security card.
-This is critical in reporting not only the W-2 wages at year-end, but also the required Affordable Care Act health offer/coverage information.
+When entering a new employee’s name and Social Security number or updating a current employee’s name, please verify the name and SSN entered is exactly as it appears on the employee’s Social Security card.
+This is critical in reporting not only the W-2 wages at year-end but also the Affordable Care Act-required health offer/coverage information.

 Additionally, compound names do not need to be hyphenated.
 If an employee provides a name with an apparent compound or multiple last names, ask the employee which name is the beginning of the last name and which (if any) is the middle name.